errinjohnson/errinjohnson.github.io/_posts/2019-01-23-week3-workshop.md

 Activites:
 1. Participants practiced setting up the fire stick, including registration of device.
 2. Participants practiced setting up OTA.
-3. Participants practiced devices to understand the differnces of internet tv(smart tv) and OTA.
+3. Participants practiced navigating devices to understand the differnces of internet tv(smart tv) and streaming video and OTA.
-4. We started the workshop with an overview of email and searching the web.
+4. Workshop started with an overview of email and searching the web.

 Home Work: